In State Residency Requirements

 Students who intend to take a course or courses to transfer, and do not intend to obtain an associate degree or certificate from MassBay, may register for classes without submitting an application for admission.
 Students who are enrolling in a course(s) that requires a prerequisite must meet with an academic advisor.
 Please note, students in this category are considered “non-matriculated” or “non-degree” seeking students and are not eligible for financial aid.

-- The student provides written documentation that he or she meets the standards for medical or religious exemption (as set forth in MGL. c.
-76, § 15C);
+- The student provides written documentation that he or she meets the standards for medical or religious exemption;

-- The student provides appropriate documentation, including a copy of a school immunization record indicating receipt of the required immunizations;
+- The student provides appropriate documentation, including a copy of a school immunization record, indicating receipt of the required immunizations; or

-- In the case of measles, mumps or rubella, and hepatitis B, the student presents laboratory evidence of immunity.
+- In the case of measles, mumps or rubella, hepatitis B, or varicella, the student presents laboratory evidence of immunity (titers).